darinz/ML/11_bandits/06_hands-on_coding.md

 However, true understanding comes from **hands-on implementation**.
 This practical guide will help you translate the theoretical concepts into working code, experiment with different bandit algorithms, and develop the intuition needed to build intelligent systems that learn from experience while maximizing rewards.

+## From Theoretical Understanding to Hands-On Mastery

+We've now explored **applications and use cases** - the practical implementation of bandit algorithms across diverse domains.
+We've seen how bandits optimize ad selection and bidding in online advertising, how they enable personalized recommendations in e-commerce and content platforms, how they improve clinical trials and drug discovery in healthcare, how they optimize pricing strategies in dynamic markets, and how they enhance A/B testing and algorithm selection processes.

+However, while understanding applications is valuable, **true mastery** comes from hands-on implementation.
+Consider building a recommendation system that adapts to user preferences, or implementing an A/B testing framework that efficiently identifies the best variant - these require not just theoretical knowledge but practical skills in implementing bandit algorithms, handling real data, and optimizing performance.

+This motivates our exploration of **hands-on coding** - the practical implementation of all the bandit concepts we've learned.
+We'll put our theoretical knowledge into practice by implementing classical bandit algorithms like epsilon-greedy, UCB, and Thompson sampling, building linear and contextual bandits, applying best arm identification techniques, and developing practical applications for recommendation systems, A/B testing, and other real-world scenarios.

+The transition from applications to hands-on coding represents the bridge from understanding to implementation - taking our knowledge of how bandits solve real-world problems and turning it into practical tools for building intelligent decision-making systems.

+In this practical guide, we'll implement complete bandit systems, experiment with different algorithms and applications, and develop the practical skills needed for real-world deployment of multi-armed bandits.

 ## Learning Objectives

 By completing this hands-on learning guide, you will: